Elias Ashmole: Restoration

 On 1 April 1668, Lady Mainwaring died, and on 3 November the same year Ashmole married Elizabeth Dugdale (1632–1701), the much younger daughter of his friend and fellow herald, the antiquarian Sir William Dugdale.
 All of Elizabeth's pregnancies ended in stillbirths or miscarriages, and Ashmole remained childless.
 In 1675, he resigned as Windsor Herald, perhaps because of factional strife within the College of Arms.
 He was offered the post of Garter Principal King of Arms, which traditionally came with a knighthood, but he turned it down in favour of Dugdale.

-Ashmole possessed his own coat of arms, to which he proved his entitlement by descent from armigerous ancestors, expressed in heraldic terminology as Quarterly, Gules and Or a Fleur de lis Argent in the first quarter with a Greyhound courant for the crest.
-After the Restoration, Ashmole was granted a new crest in place of the greyhound, one which reflected his interest in astrology: On a wreath Sable and Or the Planet Mercury collocated in the middle of the caelestiall Signe Gemini Proper his right hand extended toward Heaven and left holding a caducan Rod Or.
-The new grant also altered the tinctures of his arms to Quarterly Sable and Or a Fleur de lis in the first quarter.
+Ashmole possessed his own coat of arms, claimed by descent from armigerous ancestors, and described in heraldic blazon as Quarterly Gules and Or, in the first quarter a Fleur de lis Argent, with a Greyhound courant for the crest.
+After the Restoration, Ashmole was granted a new crest in place of the greyhound, one which reflected his interest in astrology: On a wreath Sable and Or the Planet Mercury collocated in the middle of the caelestiall Signe Gemini Proper, his right hand extended toward Heaven and left holding a caducan Rod Or.
+The new grant also altered the tinctures of his arms to Quarterly Sable and Or, in the first quarter a Fleur de lis of the second.

 The Restoration led to the re-establishment of the Church of England, and Ashmole presented new prayer books to Lichfield Cathedral.
 In 1684, Dugdale wrote to his son-in-law that "the vulgar sort of people" were not "yet weaned from the presbyterian practises, which was long prayers of their own devising, and senseless sermons".
 Like many royalists, Ashmole's circle was contemptuous of non-conformity.
 Though Ashmole was "one of the earliest Freemasons, [and] appears from his writings to have been a zealous Rosicrucian", John Gadbury wrote that "Anthony Wood hath falsely called him a Rosicrucian, Whereas no man was further from fostring such follies."
 Ashmole's involvement with Freemasonry and Rosicrucianism may have been social or the interest of an antiquarian, rather than born out of any religious fervour.
 However, the notion of a repository of universal knowledge is described in Rosicrucian writings and this idea may have partly inspired Ashmole's desire to found a great museum.